joonhojhan/CodeTyke/readme.md

 After Correct Answer:

-- Clicking on "next" takes user to a question with an id that is found at "/problems/"+ <nextQuestionId>
+- Clicking on "next" takes user to a question with an id that is found at "/problems/" + nextQuestionId